 An event is an interaction between one or more objects at a particular time.
 Events cannot exist by themselves (otherwise they'd be objects).
-Events must record the time of their occurrence-to differentiate themselves from other similar events but at different times.
+Events must record the time (or some other similar information) of their occurrence-to differentiate themselves from other similar events but at different times.
 Of course they can also record other information about the occurrence.